Whipped Chocolate Milk Recipe

 Instructions

 - In a mixing bowl, combine the whipping cream, cocoa powder, and sugar.
 Using a hand mixer or a whisk, beat the mixture until it reaches stiff peaks.
 This may take a few minutes.
-Be patient; the creamy, chocolatey goodness will be worth it!

 - If you want warm milk, heat it in a small saucepan over medium-low heat now.
 Otherwise, divide the milk evenly between two glasses.